crisbee/IntroToDataPowerOnDockerLab/README.md

 EOL
 ````

 That just made a file called Dockerfile with the content shown above.
-Let'e break it down line by line:
+Let's break it down line by line:
 FROM ibmcom/datapower:2018.4.1   - start with the DataPower container versioned 2018.4.1

 ENV  DATAPOWER_ACCEPT_LICENSE=true \  - set these environment variables inside the container
      DATAPOWER_INTERACTIVE=true \
      DATAPOWER_WORKER_THREADS=2 \

-EXPOSE 9090     - make port 9090 accessbile
+EXPOSE 9090     - make port 9090 accessible

 ADD ./config /drouter/config     - copy the contents from the config and local directories where this
-ADD ./local /drouter/local        -  image is being made INTO the corespoding locations INTISE the container image.
+ADD ./local /drouter/local        -  image is being made INTO the corresponding locations INTISE the container image.

 ### Build it